Written by William Shakespeare

 - Sensory-Friendly Performance - Saturday, May 11th (1 PM)

 - Interpreted Performance - Saturday, May 11th (8 PM)

 Match wits with one of Shakespeare’s most dynamic heroines in this hilarious tale of love, music and courage.
 Set in the colorful world of Portugal, Twelfth Night tickles the imagination as Viola disguises herself as a page boy to find her twin brother but finds herself at the center of a crazy love triangle.
 If music be the food of love, play on!
 Twelfth Night could be the perfect play to jumpstart a love affair with Shakespeare's works.

-Devised by Heather Irwin, Anya Martin, and Monica Stephenson
+Created by Liza Barley, Heather Irwin, Anya Martin, Monica Stephenson and Shani Banchee

 In My Traveling Song, a child of nature is lost from her mother, and in order to find her again, she must rely on courage, sweet and silly memories, and new discoveries about the fascinating and connected world around her.
 Despite a world that can be unpredictable and sometimes sad, My Traveling Song reveals that connections between loved ones, communities and the physical world around us, can help to make us to feel safe, loved, and free to imagine a more empathic and playful world.

 My Traveling Song is an interactive, original play that whimsically uplifts memory and music, along with sensory explorations to create a theatrical experience designed to cherish and invigorate relationships between very young children and their caregivers.
 In My Traveling Song thunderstorms relinquish to cheerful mud puddles and darkness reveals magical firefly constellations in the night sky.

 Hiawatha Project brings together a team of professional artists, all of whom are also the parents of young children, for a special original performance meant to be experienced by children aged 1-5 and a grown up that loves them.